TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 14/Matthew 14.6.md

 ---

-But when Herod's birthday came, the daughter of Herodias danced in the midst, and pleased Herod.
+But when Herod's birthday came, the daughter of Herodias danced among them and pleased Herod.